To execute a manual test a Test Session (aka session) is required. A

 cases associated with the

-suite being executed.
+spec being executed.
 A case defaults to Untested.
 The following table lists the available case status that can be assigned:

 |Untested||No testing as of yet|